Tauzero/fluidpatcher/utils/README.md

 ## stompboxpi.py

 This module creates a StompBox object that reads the buttons and controls the LCD connected to a Raspberry Pi, and is used by squishbox.py.
 The variables imported from _hw_overlay.py_ store what pins on the GPIO header these things are connected to.
-It uses RPLCD and RPi.GPIO to control them.
+It uses RPLCD and RPi.GPIO to control them - the appropriate CharLCD methods will be used, depending on whether the LCD interface is I2C or GPIO.
 Create a _StompBox_ object to initialize the LCD, and call its _update()_ method in the main loop of your code to update the display and poll the buttons.
 Other methods (described below) allow you to write text to the LCD, query the user for a choice between options, input a number or text string, etc.

 Each button can be in different states depending on how long it has been held down, which you check using the _button()_ method.
 The ones to check for are:
 - _UP_: the button is not pressed